chinapedia/wikipedia.abstract.en/Page/Greek_cuisine.md

 Origins

-Kalamataolives.jpgs]] Thymus_vulgaris.jpg, one of the most traditional Greek herbs, was mentioned in the Odyssey.]]
+s]] , one of the most traditional Greek herbs, was mentioned in the Odyssey.]]

 Greece has an ancient culinary tradition dating back several millennia, and over the centuries Greek cuisine has evolved and absorbed numerous influences and influenced many cuisines itself.